Kate Hudson’s Buzz Cut Stuns On The Red Carpet: The Story Behind Shocking Change Revealed

 “I copied Ryder.
 Ryder had it way before, Ryder’s been buzzing his head for a long time.”

 But her 13-year-old son was not very happy about it at first, whining about his mom “cramping” his “style.”
-Eventually, the new look grew up on him as he realized how he looked exactly like his mother with her new do.
+Eventually, the new look grew on him as he realized how he looked exactly like his mother with her new do.

 “But when I did it, he was like, ‘Oh my God, we actually…’ It was the first time he even could see that we looked, you know, that he looked like his mommy.”